ccycle/formulative/formulative-examples/README.md

   cabal build <exec_name>
   ```

-  To reduce binary size, use `--enable-executable-dynamic` (may fail if shared library changes):
+  To reduce binary size, use `--enable-executable-dynamic` (may fail if shared libraries are changed):

   ```
   cabal build <exec_name> --enable-executable-dynamic